GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 There are also other techniques that may improve the accuracy of the results in particular cases, without increasing the number of random scenarios used.
-The idea is to use case-specific knowledge to biasing the sampling toward scenarios of interest, while accounting for this in the scenario rate calculation.
+The idea is to use case-specific knowledge to bias the sampling toward scenarios of interest, while accounting for this in the scenario rate calculation (to retain consistency with PTHA18).
 Some of these techniques are explored below.
 Beware their use requires judgement, and poor decisions may increase the error.
 In contrast, simply increasing the number of scenarios will always lead to an accuracy improvement on-average.

 ## Random scenario sampling, with more scenarios at magnitudes of interest